Ronan Keating: Acting

 Keating unsuccessfully auditioned for a role in The Hobbit.
 The film is based on the J. R. R. Tolkien novel of the same name.

 In April 2011, Keating began working on Goddess, a 2013 romantic comedy film co-starring British actress Laura Michelle Kelly.
-The film was directed by Mark Lamprell, who wrote Babe: Pig in the City.
 In May 2014, Keating provided the singing voice of Postman Pat in the film Postman Pat: The Movie.

-He made a part of Keith Lemon: The Film.

 In November 2014, he took over the part of 'Guy' in Once from David Hunter, at the Phoenix Theatre in London's West End, performing the role until March 2015.
 He was the fourth principal 'Guy' in the West End production, and the first Irishman to have played the role since Glen Hansard in the Oscar-winning original film, on which the musical is based.
 His performances in Once received positive reviews from critics.

 In 2017, Keating starred alongside Jessica Marais in the fourth season of the Australian drama, Love Child.

 The same year, he also starred as Harold Le Druillenec, brother of Louisa Gould in the film Another Mother's Son, based on a true story from the German occupation of the Channel Islands.

 Charity work

-In October 2005, shortly after joining Christian Aid and the Trade Justice Campaign in 2004, Keating went to Rome where he was appointed as a UN Goodwill Ambassador via the Food and Agricultural Organisation.
+In October 2005, shortly after joining Christian Aid and the Trade Justice Campaign in 2003, Keating went to Rome where he was appointed as a UN Goodwill Ambassador via the Food and Agricultural Organisation.

-Keating ran in the London Marathon on 13 April 2008 to raise money for Cancer Research, with a personal best time of 3hr 59min.
+Keating ran in the London Marathon on 13 April 2008 to raise money for Cancer Research.
 He has also walked the length of Ireland twice, each time raising money for the Marie Keating Foundation, now linked to Cancer Research in the UK.
-Each year the foundation holds charity balls and various events, raising funds to keep their mobile units on the road.

 In 2009, Keating climbed Mount Kilimanjaro to raise money for Comic Relief; joining him were Gary Barlow, Chris Moyles, Ben Shephard, Kimberley Walsh, Denise van Outen, Fearne Cotton, Alesha Dixon and Cheryl Cole.

 In June 2009, Keating received a Special Achievement Award from Cancer Research UK – he was singled out for his work with them since 2006.
 He, along with the Marie Keating Charity, has helped to raise over £1.7 million for the UK charity.
 This money is used to fund three special mobile units which raise awareness throughout the UK.

 In October 2009, he pulled out of the Chicago Marathon due to the sudden death of his bandmate Stephen Gately; he had intended to run in memory of his mother.

 In September 2011, he swam the Irish sea 90 km stretch from Dublin to Holyhead with a team of celebrities to raise money for cancer charities and set a new Guinness World Record for open water swimming with an 11-member celebrity team.
 They raised £1 million for Cancer Research Britain and the Marie Keating Foundation.